 Local workers - Qualifications - Education and Training

-In the Gunnedah Shire, the Education and Training workforce has a lower proportion with tertiary qualifications compared to New South Wales.
+In the Gunnedah Shire, the Education and Training workforce has a lower proportion with University qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The age of the workforce;

 - The skill and qualification level required to enter an industry;

 - The professional or working ambitions of people (to seek education as youth or retraining as adults);

 - The opportunities afforded to people to continue studying beyond compulsory schooling.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Qualification level||Number||%||New South Wales||Number||%||New South Wales||2011 - 2016|